redpanda-data/connect/website/docs/components/inputs/socket.md

 import TabItem from '@theme/TabItem';

-Connects to a (tcp/unix) socket and consumes a continuous stream of messages.
+Connects to a tcp or unix socket and consumes a continuous stream of messages.

 <Tabs defaultValue="common" values={[